tide-foundation/tidecloak-client-nextJS/SetupIGA.md

    - Navigate to **Realm Settings → [General](http://localhost:8080/admin/master/console/#/nextjs-test/realm-settings/general)**
    - Set **Identity Governance and Administration** to **On**.

+> [!IMPORTANT]
+> Once you've switched IGA on, and before you've added the first admin to your realm's quorum, your realm is now in a **Zero-Quorum** state.
+While in this state, the VVK is governed exclusively by the temporary VRK that's on TideCloak.
+This means that while the IGA is still operational, changes are not being reviewd and authorized by Tide-enabled admins - which means, it's a less secure state that can be compromised if the VRK is compromised (i.e. TideCloak hacked).
+This state will operate for up to 5 full days to allow you to set up of a quorum of Tide-enabled Admins of at least 1 admin.
+After 5 days, the VRK authority will expire and you may lose all access to the VVK permenantly.
+Be sure to quickly move to the next step to set up a quorum as soon as possible.

 ### 2. Add the First Admin

 a. **Create User “Alice”**